MatheusCod/Ray_casting_2D/README.md

 # Ray casting 2D
 Ray casting build using Lua programming language and LÖVE 11.3 framework.

+####There is as 3D view using the same implementation in the following repository:

 ## How to run the program
 Instructions on how to run the program can be found at: https://love2d.org/wiki/Getting_Started#Running_Games